belegradesstudio/stickup-WIP/README.md

 ---

+## 🎮 What is StickUp?

+**StickUp** is a modular, high-performance input framework for Rust.
+It supports both real HID devices and virtual inputs with clarity, precision, and stability.

+> Part of the **CelerisTech** stack by **Belegrade Studio**

+---

 ## 🔐 Security Note

-The name stickup was previously used in 2023 for a malicious crate which has since been removed from crates.io.
-(I wasn't aware of this at the time of publishing.)
+The name *stickup* was previously used in 2023 for a malicious crate that has since been removed from crates.io.

-This version — authored by Belegrade Studio — is a clean and fully rewritten project, unrelated to the original.
+This version — authored by **Belegrade Studio** — is a clean and fully rewritten project, unrelated to the original.

-    ✅ No build.rs
+> ✅ No `build.rs`
-    ✅ No network activity
+> ✅ No network activity
-    ✅ 100% open and auditable
+> ✅ 100% open and auditable

-Transparency and trust matter.
-You're welcome to inspect the source or reach out directly
+Transparency matters.
+Feel free to inspect the source or reach out directly.

----

-**StickUp** is a modular, high-performance input framework for Rust.
-It supports both HID and virtual devices with precision, persistence, and clarity.

-> Created by **Belegrade Studio** as part of the **CelerisTech** stack.

 ---